 - Influence of Anglocentrism and Anglonormativity on the non-Anglocentric and non-Anglonormative

-- The non-Anglocentric European fantastic, e.g. Slavic, Nordic, Mediterranean, Gaelic
+- The non-Anglocentric European fantastic, e.g. Slavic, Germanic, Mediterranean, Gaelic

 - The (mis)use, exoticism, and appropriation of non-Anglocentric cultural traditions and fantasy lineages into the Fantasy ‘canon’

 - Indigeneity and indigenous self-determination in Indigenous forms of Fantasy

 - Deconstruction, decolonisation, and counterappropriation as topics within and movements surrounding Fantasy texts